wenqing-2021/commonroad_dataset_converters/README.md

 * **keep_direction**: (highD) Prevents rotating the upper driving direction (right to left) by PI. (bool).
 This is an optional parameter.
 The default is *False* so that scenario direction corresponds for all scenarios.
 * **routability_check**: (inD) Validity check 'Routability' (int) of the scenario+planning problem from start to goal.
 2: strict enforcement of at least one route 0: no checks, default is **2**, strict. requires **commonroad-route-planner** to be installed.

-If you want to exit/logout from command line, but still want to continue the process execute
-`nohup command-with-options &`.

-Note that the specific converters in each subdirectory may host seperate additional scripts and options for conversion.